jgraph/mxgraph/README.md

 We do not provide commercial support.
 If you are not experienced in using a non-trivial vanilla JavaScript library in a web application, you will struggle using mxGraph.
 Writing "I am new to JavaScript" followed by "Write/Research/Architect this for me" will mean you get no answer, like everyone else.
 Find someone with the appropriate skillset for the task and pay/beg them to do it.
 We write this so your expectations of whether we might help are set before picking the project, not to be offensive.

+We do not support the .NET and Java rendering functionality at all, the source code is just included in the repo for completeness.
+Non JavaScript rendering questions will be closed and pointed at this README.

 License
 =======